migueelzz/migueelzz/README.md

 # Hello, I'm Miguel Lemes

-  - 👋 I'm a Software Developer from Brazil.
+  - 👋 I'm a Full Stack Developer from Brazil.
   - 🎓 Systems Analysis and Development Student at @Fatec Lins.
   - 🚀 Enthusiast of the best web & mobile development technologies.